olivierbJAVA/OC-DA_JAVA-P7-Poseidon/README.md

 1.Authentication : Every user needs to authenticate to the application with username and password.

 2.Authorization : Two roles are available within the application : ADMIN and USER.
-- Users with ADMIN role are authorized to access and manage financial entites AND users
+- Users with ADMIN role are authorized to access and manage financial entities AND users
-- Users with USER role are authorized to access and manage financial entites but are NOT authorized to acces and manage users
+- Users with USER role are authorized to access and manage financial entities but are NOT authorized to access and manage users

 3.Password : Users passwords are hashed before being stored in the database.